-SCHARF INVESTMENTS, LLC ("Scharf Investments")
+SCHARF INVESTMENTS, LLC ("Scharf Investments") Sub-Advisor to the Global Select Fund

 The portfolio managers have portfolio management responsibility for all the investment accounts of Scharf Investments.
 There is a potential conflict should one of these accounts be favored over another, but the intention of Scharf Investments is to treat all accounts equally.
 The investment accounts are expected to hold generally the same securities in the same proportions.
 Buy and/or sell orders will normally be placed concurrently for each account.
 Any differences between the investment accounts would be expected to arise from differential cash flows and investment restrictions.